-But, at the same time, I feel it is necessary to start introducing it in her awareness; not only the existence of Allah, but the fact that He is the Creator, his Will is the only thing that could make things happen or don’t happen, that he is the one who gives us money, food, people we love; and the fact that we try to be good people and to stop doing bad things so that Allah loves us and rewards us with Jannah.
+But, at the same time, I feel it is necessary to start introducing it in her awareness; not only the existence of Allah, but the fact that He is our Creator.
+His Will is the only thing that could make things happen or don’t happen.
+He is the one who gives us money, food, people we love; and the fact that we try to be good people and to stop doing bad things so that Allah loves us and rewards us with Jannah.

 I am afraid I would say it in a way that would make her intimidated instead of making her understand the concept and love Allah.
 Please advise me whether it is too early for this or it is the right time to start; and if it’s the time I need to know how to deliver these messages in an appropriate way.